KevinBohne/ALAppExtensions/AL-Code-Documentation.md

-### Disclaimer: These guidelines are in under development and might change over time.
+### Disclaimer: These guidelines are in development and might change over time.

 For documentation hints, have a look at [XML Documentation Comments](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/recommended-tags-for-documentation-comments).